 Patients should be reassessed every six months to identify any new or worsening problems with the legs (e.g., pain, impaired circulation, edema, and skin changes).

-Consider principles of wound bed preparation prior to selection of topical therapy.
+Initiate and coordinate topical wound care for patients with lower extremity wounds.
+Consider principles of wound bed preparation prior to selection of topical therapy

 Apply topical dressing that will manage venous leg ulcer exudate.